Porsche: Reputation

 In a survey conducted by the Luxury Institute in New York, Porsche was awarded the title of "the most prestigious automobile brand".
 Five hundred households with a gross annual income of at least $200,000 and a net worth of at least $720,000 participated.

 Porsche won the J.D.
 Power and Associates Initial Quality Study (IQS) in 2006, 2009, 2010, and 2014.

-SUV reception

-Porsche's 2003 SUV, the Cayenne, received generally favorable commentary.

-In 2015, US News ranked the Macan as the best luxury compact SUV in its class.

 Reliability

 A Canadian study in 2011 revealed that 97.4 percent of Porsches from the last 25 years are still on the road.

 In 2014, the Cayman and Boxster made the Consumer Reports list for most reliable vehicles on the road.

 Porsche's 911 has been officially named by the TÜV (Technischer Überwachungsverein; Technical Inspection Association) as Germany's most reliable car.